Thinkshift | February 25, 2019

 - Brought Tritium into national conversations

 Our PR strategy centered on bylined articles and thought leadership.
 In addition to the usual suspects of transportation, cleantech and business outlets, we pitched publications that typically don’t cover EV technology.
-We placed news stories and bylined articles in trade publications that raised Tritium’s brand profile in target markets and on national news platforms.
+We placed news stories and bylined articles in trade publications that raised Tritium’s brand profile in target markets and, for mainstream recognition, on national news platforms.

 Over eight months, Tritium got 40 substantive placements in U.S. media, from trade to national business.
 And, based on our application, Tritium was named to Fast Company’s 2019 Most Innovative Companies in the World list.